 Participants will also be exposed to the teaching and linguistic expertise of the Middlebury Russian faculty, who will open their classrooms for observations and, as guest lecturers, will lead a series of workshops and seminars.
 Participants will demonstrate mastery of the material by designing and implementing a number of classroom activities and a final lesson.
 Participants additionally will benefit from the Russian School’s intensive environment by interacting with students and teachers at cultural events and meals.

 Tuition, lodging expenses, meals, textbooks, and classroom materials will be paid by grant funding, and each participant will receive a travel reimbursement for up to $250.
 Participants will receive one unit of graduate credit.

 Eligibility requirements: Candidates must be currently teaching or planning to teach Russian in the United States.
 Russian language proficiency must be at the graduate level.

-For more information about the 2013 STARTALK Institute at the Davis School of Russian, please consult our list of Frequently Asked Questions.
-You may also contact the STARTALK Program Director, Evgeny Dengub, at firstname.lastname@example.org.
+For more information about the 2014 STARTALK Institute at the Davis School of Russian, please consult our list of Frequently Asked Questions.
+You may also contact Dr. Evgeny Dengub at firstname.lastname@example.org.